What to pack for a holiday to the Canary Islands

 If you're traveling to Tenerife, we have a dedicated article for what to wear in Tenerife and other packing advice.

-If you're in doubt regarding the beautiful weather that you can experience in the Canaries in winter, check out our articles about Tenerife in December (similar weather for Gran Canaria as well) and Lanzarote in January (similar weather for Fuerteventura - if you're wondering what the wind situation in Fuerteventura is, given the island's name, you can read more about how windy Fuerteventura really is.).
+If you're in doubt regarding the beautiful weather that you can experience in the Canaries in winter, check out our articles about Tenerife in December (similar weather for Gran Canaria as well) and Lanzarote in January (similar weather for Fuerteventura - if you're wondering what the wind situation in Fuerteventura is, you can read more about how windy Fuerteventura really is.).

 La Palma, La Gomera and El Hierro are usually visited by people who love to be outdoor and active, so most of the activities involve trekking, climbing and other sports.
 Depending on what you're planning you'll need to bring your own equipment with you, as there aren't many shopping opportunities on these smaller islands.